xzos/PyZDDE/README.rst

 Overview
 ~~~~~~~~

-PyZDDE is a Python-based standalone extension for communicating with `ZEMAX/OpticStudio <http://www.zemax.com/>`__ using the DDE
+PyZDDE is a Python-based extension for communicating with `ZEMAX/OpticStudio <http://www.zemax.com/>`__ using the DDE
 protocol.
 It is similar to---and very much inspired by---the Matlab-based `MZDDE toolbox <http://www.zemax.com/support/resource-center/knowledgebase/how-to-talk-to-zemax-from-matlab>`__ developed by Derek Griffith at CSIR.

 PyZDDE can be used with regular Python scripts as well as in an interactive environment such as an IPython shell,